Last Updated on

-For nature lovers interested in a more holistic experience of the Dominican Republic (in addition to its tropical appeal) consider a hiking trip to Pico Duarte.
+For nature lovers interested in a more holistic experience of the Dominican Republic (in addition to its tropical appeal) consider a hiking tour trip to Pico Duarte.
 Being able to reach the top of Pico Duarte is a national sense of pride for many Dominicans, and we welcome you to join us on the special journey.

 Where is Pico Duarte?
 What Are the Dominican Alps?

 The Dominican Republic is home to a significant amount of mountain ranges.
 The most well-known is the Cordillera Central range which stretches across the “heart” of the Dominican Republic for hundreds of miles, extending into Haiti.
 Because of it’s cooler climate, green valleys, and mountainous tall peaks, the Cordillera Central is referred to as the Dominican Alps.
 Jose Armando Bermudez National Park is located in this range and is home to the prestigious and magnificent Pico Duarte, soaring at over 3,000 meters (10,000+ feet) in altitude.